hiyama341/teemi/README.rst

 **teemi**, named after the Greek goddess of fairness, is a python package designed to make microbial strain construction reproducible and FAIR (Findable, Accessible, Interoperable, and Reusable).
-With teemi, you can simulate the steps of a strain construction cycle, from generating genetic parts to designing a combinatorial library and keeping track of samples through a commercial Benchling API and a low-level CSV file database.
+With teemi, you can simulate all steps of a strain construction cycle, from generating genetic parts to designing a combinatorial library and keeping track of samples through a commercial Benchling API and a low-level CSV file database.
 This tool can be used in literate programming to increase efficiency and speed in metabolic engineering tasks.
-To try teemi, visit our Google Colab notebooks.
+To try teemi, visit our `Google Colab notebooks <https://github.com/hiyama341/teemi/tree/main/colab_notebooks>`__.

 teemi not only simplifies the strain construction process but also offers the